AppMonstersInc/CucumberAppMonsters/README.md

 # App_Monster_Inventory_BRITE
-In this frame work we use
+In this framework we use

 SELENIUM => is a collection of jar files.
 The jar files have Classes.
 And these classes have ready to use methods.